gypaetuscode/website/README.md

 ### Theme bootstrapping

 The website uses `hugo-serif-theme` as default theme.
-It needs to be installed using `bootstrapTheme.sh`
+It needs to be installed using `setup.sh`

 ```
-sh ./bootstrapTheme.sh
+sh ./setup.sh
 ```

 The script will remove old theme files (if they exist), clone the theme and cleanup the directory to be ready for use